sohamray19/distilBertNQ/README.md

 I am attaching an excel file [here](https://docs.google.com/spreadsheets/d/1zbUUo1AZ3lSKmf6uOprpUxFrqU7zJGqbrNLiNW-782o/edit?usp=sharing) which represents my process of hyperparameter tuning, with results.
 With more time (or with better hardware), I would love to run
 Bayesian Optimisation or random search on the parameters to improve performance.
-Note: I am still trying some hyperparameter combinations, but submitted early as I don't see any significant change coming.
+**Note**: I am still trying some hyperparameter combinations, but submitted early as I don't see any significant change coming.
 In the case where there is, I will update the excel sheet.
 ## Potential improvements to performance with time
 * I would love to go deeper into deep learning techniques, including gradient accumulation, and